Rock Radio Scrapbook

 (The Bill Dulmage Collection)

-How many have you have ever wanted to program your own radio station?
-Well, a couple of Buffalo oldies buffs got their chance in 1988 and while it didn't last for long, they did achieve a dream.
-It's a fascinating story told to me by Jim Duffey, one of the men who got it started.
+A couple of Buffalo oldies buffs got their chance in 1988 and while it didn't last long, they did achieve a dream.
+It's a fascinating story told to Rock Radio Scrapbook by Jim Duffey, one of the guys who got it started.

-After about a year of recording hundreds of oldies familiar and not, they presented their tapes to WPHD, only to be told by the engineer there they were unsuitable for broadcast!
-So these two very dedicated individuals constructed their own studio, then produced the tapes all over again!
+After about a year of recording hundreds of oldies, they presented their tapes to WPHD, only to be told by the station's engineer they were unsuitable for broadcast!
+So these two very dedicated individuals constructed their own studio, then produced the tapes all over again.
 This time WPHD deemed them suitable for broadcast and the new station at 1400kc went on the air August 15, 1988.
-The call letters - WGKT - stood for Gold Karat.
+The call letters - WGKT - stood for Gold KaraT.

-WGKT played the oldies until the fall of 1989, when the station changed format to heavy metal (!).
+WGKT played the oldies for a couple of years, then was replaced by a heavy metal format.
 But it was nice while it lasted.

 Rock Radio Scrapbook remembers WGKT's first day with Chip Douglas here.